 P03 - Identification and functional characterization of the TRPP2 channel complex

 Mutations in transient receptor potential channel polycystin-2 (TRPP2) cause autosomal dominant polycystic kidney disease (ADPKD).
 TRPP2 is a Ca2+-permeable non-selective cation channel, but it is not known how TRPP2 channel activity translates into morphogenetic programs.
 We hypothesize that local Ca2+ signals are critical to regulate specific downstream factors in TRPP2 signaling micro-domains.
-The molecular composition of the TRPP2 complex at the core of these micro-domains is unknown.
-Therefore, the goal of this proposal is to identify and characterize the proteins constituting the native TRPP2 complex in order to understand the role of TRPP2-mediated signaling in health and disease.
+We have identified novel proteins in the native TRPP2 complex which have revealed a putative mechanism of TRPP2-mediated cell shape regulation.
+The goal of this proposal is to investigate the function of proteins constituting the native TRPP2 complex in order to understand the role of TRPP2-mediated signaling in health and disease.